anegg0/doc.palm.readthedocs/docs/Reference/Tools.md

 | Palm Mainnet | 11297108109 |

-For example, these can be used in web3 code to help users add or switch to the Palm network in their wallets (as demonstrated on the Palm portal).
+For example, these can be used in web3 code to help users add or switch to the Palm network in their wallets (as demonstrated on the Palm app).

 Some Ethereum-based tooling may require additional set up to integrate into the Palm network.
 If you require any additional tooling that is not yet available, feel free to [contact us] to request support.